 What Temperature Do I Bisque Fire Pottery Clay To?

 The bisque firing, also known as biscuit firing, can be achieved at different temperatures.
-However, learning about the temperatures and kiln produces can be confusing.
-One of the most common challenges people have is that they don’t know what temperature to use for this first clay firing.
+However, learning about the temperatures and kiln products can be confusing.
+One of the most common challenges people face is not knowing what temperature to use for the first clay firing.

 Bisque fire temperatures can range from 1728 ℉ (942 ℃) Cone 08, to 1945 °F (1063 °C) Cone 04.
 Most Potters bisque fire to 1828 °F (998 °C) Cone 06 or 1945 °F (1063 °C) Cone 04.
 I’ll go over the differences in bisque firing temperatures and why they are used.